DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the present application to vary the ratio of starch, mineral, and polyethylene to meet the claimed renewable content starch in the blend is greater than an amount by weight of the renewable content mineral comprising oolitic aragonite to achieve films that are soft, quiet, flexible films that are not brittle, see [0035].

-Regarding claim 2, He is silent on the method of claim 1, further comprising creating a bag from the film.
+Regarding claim 17, He is silent on the method of claim 1, further comprising: forming the first film into a bag; and coupling a reclosable closure element to a top portion of the sandwich bag.

-Showalter meets the claimed creating a bag from the film.
-Showalter teaches earth plant-based composition having eco-friendly sustainable properties, which can be effectively used to produce bioplastic without the use of plasticizers or thermoplastic starch additives, using organic, sustainable, renewable or recyclable material sources to produce masterbatch of bioplastic resins—biopolymers for use in durable goods, food, and beverage containers, cosmetic, and healthcare packaging, medical devices, [0002] such as food and beverage containers, packaging, film, plastic bags, [0111].
+Showalter meets the claimed further comprising: forming the first film into a bag; and coupling a reclosable closure element to a top portion of the sandwich bag.
+Showalter teaches earth plant-based composition having eco-friendly sustainable properties, for use in durable goods, food, and beverage containers, cosmetic, and healthcare packaging, medical devices, [0002] such as food and beverage containers, packaging, film, plastic bags, [0111].
+Examiner notes that a reclosable closure element is obvious to one of ordinary skill in the art when teaching a food container or plastic bag.

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the present application use the film of He to create a food plastic bag as taught by Showalter because He teaches are soft, quiet, flexible films that are not brittle, see [0035], which are suitable for food bags.

-Showalter meets the claimed wherein the determined use is a container.
-Showalter teaches earth plant-based composition having eco-friendly sustainable properties for use in durable goods, food, and beverage containers, cosmetic, and healthcare packaging, medical devices, [0002] such as food and beverage containers, packaging, film, plastic bags, [0111].
+Showalter meets the claimed wherein the determined first ratio is based on the film being used for a sandwich bag, wherein the second ratio is based on the film being used for freezer bags.
+Showalter teaches earth plant-based composition having eco-friendly sustainable properties, for use in durable goods, food, and beverage containers, cosmetic, and healthcare packaging, medical devices, [0002] such as food and beverage containers, packaging, film, plastic bags, [0111].

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the present application to vary the ratio of starch, mineral, and polyethylene to meet the claimed at least twenty percent by weight achieve films that are soft, quiet, flexible films that are not brittle, see [0035].
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the present application use the film of He to create a food sandwich bag and freezer bag as taught by Showalter because He teaches are soft, quiet, flexible films that are not brittle, see [0035], which are suitable for food bags.

 Relevant Prior Art